 What was going on with this child?
 Clearly not everyone worked as hard as Beth only to barely get by.

 Let’s Talk Auditory Processing

 Auditory processing challenges show up in a variety of ways.
 Typically they include trouble understanding or recalling what is heard or read.
 This is just as true when a teacher or parent gives verbal directions as it is when a child reads silently, “listening” to her inner voice.

-Expectations for active listening and independent reading typically increase around third grade, which is why Beth’s parents and teachers never noticed her auditory processing challenges before.
+Expectations for active listening and independent reading typically increase around third grade, which is why Beth’s parents and teachers never really noticed her auditory processing challenges before.

-Not only did she not understand the words on the page, her eyes would track the words much faster than the language center of her brain could interpret.
+Not only did she NOT understand the words on the page, her eyes would track the words much faster than the language center of her brain could interpret.
 She constantly found herself reading and rereading for understanding.